 What results are you getting from your marketing?
-You should be able to tell if the payoff from your marketing campaigns justify the investments you have made.
+You should be able to tell if the payoff from your successful marketing strategies for small business campaigns justify the investments you have made.
 Even if you can’t find it in dollar figures, look for other real results such as the number of new leads, new customers, or mentions of your business in the press.
 Once you’ve quantified your results, compare them against your investment of time and money to determine if they are worthwhile.
 The year’s end is a great time to review your marketing plan and see how effective it has been and what you can change going forward.
-A marketing checkup is a smart tool to help you position your business for growth in the coming year.
+A marketing checkup is a smart tool to help you position your successful marketing strategies for small business for growth in the coming year.
 To evaluate your footing for the upcoming year, check these areas of your marketing playbook.

 Do you have the right employees to get the most from your marketing strategies?
 Are they trained in the correct skills to be prepared for the new year?
 Is your office equipment up to the task and technologically advanced enough to perform at the level that you expect?
 Often the best way to find out is simply to ask.
 These days, there are lots of places to find free or low-cost training in the form of webinars, seminars, and online courses.
 Start with your industry association.
 Marketing is changing rapidly, and your team needs to adapt, so take the time to invest in their education.